“LEASE VALUE CALCULATOR FORMULA = What they want you to know ÷ WHAT WE KNOW”

-A million-dollar cell tower development project (including up-front soft costs, tower construction costs & carrier equipment) will never see the light of day without first having a long-term lease agreement, including an easement secured and recorded on the deed of the land parcel it is to site on.
-Before you can effectively negotiate a cell site lease agreement, you need to know what type of contract you were presented.
+A million-dollar cell tower development project (including up-front soft costs, tower construction costs & carrier equipment) will never see the light of day without first having a long-term lease agreement, including an easement secured and recorded on the deed of the land parcel it is to sit on.
+Before you can effectively negotiate a cell site lease agreement, you need to know what type of contract you were presented with.
 Here’s the kind of newly proposed cell site lease agreements typically offered:

 - Tower Developer / Tower Lease OR Option and Lease